 Fresh fruits and vegetables are rich source of enzymes and nutrients

-What Live Blood Microscopy and Metatron can tell about your digestion.
+What Specialised Screening Test and Health Analytical Tool can tell about your digestion.

 Impaired digestion results in poor assimilation and elimination, resulting in poisoning of the blood (toxaemia), leaky gut syndrome, leading to fatigue, premature aging or disease.
-Live Blood Microscopy (LBM) and Metatron are a very effective graphic tools that instantly demonstrate the status of your heath including the health of your digestive system.
+Speciaised Screening Test and Health Analytical Tool andare a very effective graphic tools that instantly demonstrate the status of your heath including the health of your digestive system.
 Both technologies are available in our Clinic.
 It is not uncommon to see micro-organisms in patient’s blood such as live bacteria, parasites or Candida.

 Danuta specialises in Allergies, Anti-Aging, Auto-Immune Conditions, Cardiovascular Conditions, Female Reproductive, Menopause, Mould Toxicity, Skin Conditions, Stress and Insomnia and Thyroid Dysfunction.